 The "build" approach has been popular based primarily on timing considerations and execution speed.
-An investor interested in the de novo licensing approach is likely to face a time period of 12 to 24 months to ramp up to full operating capacity, including licensure in a material number of states and Ginnie Mae or GSE approvals.
+An investor interested in the de novo licensing approach is likely to need 12 to 24 months to ramp up to full operating capacity, including licensure in a material number of states and Ginnie Mae or GSE approvals.
 During this time, the investor would identify a management team, inject capital into the entity and ramp up operations on a rolling basis upon receipt of state and agency approvals.